circonus/irondb-docs/configuration.md

 Each thread reads a portion of the journal log and is responsible for sending that portion to the peer.
-When it finishes its portion, and there are fewer than `replicate_concurrency` other jobs in flight, it skips ahead to the next "unclaimed" portion of the log and resumes sending.
+When it finishes its portion, and there are fewer than `replicate_concurrency` other jobs in flight for that peer, it skips ahead to the next "unclaimed" portion of the log and resumes sending.

 Default: 4

-TODO: fill in release where the default changed.
-> Prior to 0.X.X, the default was 1.
+> Prior to version 0.15.3, the default was 1.

 #### journal max_bundled_messages